MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication-sso.md

 ---

-# Add Single sign on to a bot
+# Add single sign on to a bot

 <!--Added TOC entry -->